Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to complete the task of Bathing independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to complete the task of Bathing independently.

-• Bathes independently with the use of simple, reasonable adaptations such as a hand-held washing aid, hand-held shower attachment, or a shampoo dispenser.
+• Uses simple, reasonable adaptations such as a handheld washing aid, handheld shower attachment, or a shampoo dispenser.

-• Bathes independently but it takes additional time to do so and there are NO significant, negative health outcomes.
+• It takes additional time to do so and there are NO significant, negative health outcomes.

 • Requires assistance with grooming only (such as shaving, brushing hair, mouth care, nail care).
 Grooming is not considered an ADL on the LTCFS.